soyart/webtools/artnoi.com/src/blog/2024/orm-bad/index.md

 > Note: this blog post is mostly about SQL ORM

-After 3 years of programming web backend and other services, I've come to think very negatively about ORM in general.
+After some years of programming web back-end and other services, I've come to think very negatively about ORM in general.

-I had no such problems about ORM in my first 2 years, simply because most things I did with SQL back then as a junior dev was simple, and my then-company's projects rarely change the SQL schema.
+I had no problems with ORM during my first 2 years in the industry.
+This is simply because most things I did with SQL back then as a junior dev was very simple and straightforward.
+We rarely changed the SQL schemas, and when we did, it was easy.

-All that changed when I went on to work in a bank with very weird Oracle SQL and schemas.
+All that changed when I went on to work in a bank with very weird Oracle SQL and schemas designed by stupid BAs who thought they were smart after taking a business people's SQL course.

 ## What made ORM attractive?

 To most newbie programmers, ORM seems like the right choice.

-We were taught that programming is about abstraction, and that abstraction is core - we can focus on our problem solving logic instead of worrying about database interaction.
+We were taught that programming is about abstraction, and that abstraction is programming.
+And so we believed that we should stop worrying about database interaction.

-In Go, I was attracted to gorm the fact that I can just declare my SQL table schema as well as its cardinality in the type definition.
+In Go, I was attracted to gorm the fact that I could just declare my SQL table schema as well as its cardinality in the struct type definition.

-I can then quickly prototype my app with such velocity when common queries can be called with stuff like `Find`, `Delete`, etc.

-I avoided learning advanced SQL for years simply because my 1st company did not use much SQL, and when I needed to, I can just use ORM.
+I had somehow managed to avoid learning advanced SQL for 2 years, simply because my 1st company did not use much SQL.
+Plus when I had to, I told myself I could just use ORM.

-When I taught a bootcamp, I even told my participants to just stick to ORM and that little SQL knowledge is okay.

-In other words, ORM is okay or even good enough for simple database operations.

 ## ORM is complex

-Each ORM frameworks are complex, and generally come with opinionated assumptions about how they are going to be used.
+Each ORM frameworks are *incredibly* complex, and generally come with opinionated assumptions about how they are going to be used.

 They also hide something from us.
 For example, most ORMs will do a `SELECT *` even if we only ask it to fetch a single column.